 Taxes are one of the certainties of life.
 However, servicemembers have access to a number of tax advantages that can make taxes less overwhelming.
 Tax benefits can change year to year, so it’s important to stay up to date.

-5. Extend your tax deadline.
+- Extend your tax deadline.
 Certain servicemembers can postpone their tax filing deadline.
 Those stationed abroad are allowed an automatic two-month extension to file a return.
 To use the automatic extension, you must attach a statement to your return explaining your qualifying situation.
 An extension to file doesn't extend the time to pay your tax.
 For servicemembers, such as those serving in a combat zone, the deadline for filing your tax return and paying your tax is automatically extended if you serve in a combat zone for the period of service plus 180 days after the last day in a combat zone.

-1Premature withdrawals from an IRA will be taxed at ordinary income tax rates and are subject to a 10 percent IRS penalty.
+1Premature withdrawals from an IRA will be taxed at ordinary income tax rates and are subject to a 10% IRS penalty.

 This article is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.